tianon/wishlist/zulip.md

 - pinned channels should (optionally?) stay inside their folder and just be at the top / obviously pinned (pin icon?)

 - a way to reorder the "VIEWS" sidebar list, especially since it shows tiny icons of the first few when it gets collapsed (so I'd love to choose *which* tiny icons show up since I don't use/even want several of those)

+- bug: if "Organization description" includes emoji, they show up in plain text (`:eyes:` instead of 👀) on the login page
+  - ideally this would support full markdown with a better edit box than just a textarea and perhaps even the organization's custom emoji

 ## DMs